Nelson W. Winbush: Membership in Sons of Confederate Veterans

 In 1991, after the NAACP began a campaign against the Confederate flag being celebrated on public buildings, Winbush disagreed with such sentiment and efforts, and decided to join the Sons of Confederate Veterans.
-He is a member of the Son's of Confederate Veterans, Jacob Summerlin Camp #1516 in Kissimmee, Florida.
-According to historian, Adam Domby, “throughout its history, the SCV has been linked with white supremacist groups, and historically it has avowedly supported white supremacist groups”.
+He is a member of the Sons of Confederate Veterans, Jacob Summerlin Camp #1516 in Kissimmee, Florida.

 In the article, "In defense of his Confederate pride" which appeared in the Tampa Bay Times, highlighting Winbush, one young SCV member is quoted as saying Winbush's story "wipes out" the whole "segregation and racism argument", describing the Winbush's story as a way to neutralize critique of the Confederacy.
 The same article notes that, Winbush's comments sound like they could be coming from "the mouth of any white son of the Confederate veterans".

 Winbush has traveled widely, visiting various SCV camps and other organizations willing to listen and consider his views about the Civil War and his heritage.
 He has been known to sing a Confederate song including the line, "....Black is nothing other than a darker shade of rebel gray."